Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 Ensuring the security of SIP VoIP systems is crucial to protect against various threats such as eavesdropping, Denial of Service (DoS) attacks, and call fraud.
 Key security features include:

 • Encryption: SIP traffic can be encrypted using protocols like Transport Layer Security (TLS) for signaling and Secure Real-time Transport Protocol (SRTP) for media streams.
+This prevents eavesdropping on your conversations.

 • Authentication: SIP VoIP systems use methods such as Digest Authentication to verify the identity of users.
+This ensures that only authorized users can access the system.

 • Firewalls and Session Border Controllers (SBCs): These provide an additional layer of security by filtering and managing SIP traffic.
+SBCs can also help to prevent DoS attacks.

 Quality of Service (QoS) in SIP VoIP